-Torta Caprese is a delicious flourless cake loaded with chocolate and almonds it is simple to bake and makes you look like a five-star baker.
+Torta Caprese is a delicious flourless cake loaded with chocolate and almonds.
+It is simple to bake and makes you look like a five-star baker.
 Italian cuisine is very clear cooking, the simple things are often the hardest.
-For example, a sauce Bolognese or a Carbonara, these very banal but ingenious things, are often badly done.
-Torta Caprese is a simple great recipe.
-You can bake Torta Caprese with roasted hazelnuts instead of almonds.
-A small dash of hazelnut liqueur into the dough and you have the perfect Nutella Torta.
+For example, a Bolognese or Carbonara sauce, which is very banal but ingenious, is often badly done.
+Torta Caprese is a simple, great recipe.

 Torta Caprese

-My preference for chocolate is high-quality dark chocolate.
+My preference is for high-quality dark chocolate.

 Torta Caprese